-Retail Banking's operations serve private customers and small and medium-sized enterprises.
-Retail Banking operates through 22 branches and offers a full range of retail banking services, including online and telephone banking, credit cards, commercial banking, mortgages, credit lines, construction loans and guarantees.
-The Issuer is one of the three leading retail banks in Iceland with an approximate 32% market share on the retail market according to a Capacent Gallup market survey conducted in December 2012.
+The Retail Banking division serves private customers and small and medium-sized enterprises.
+Retail Banking operates through 18 branches and offers a full range of retail banking services, including online and telephone banking, credit cards, commercial banking, mortgages, credit lines, construction loans and guarantees.
+The Issuer is one of the three leading retail banks in Iceland and has an approximate 31% market share of the retail banking market according to a Capacent Gallup market survey conducted in December 2014.

-Retail Banking is the largest generator of profit and revenue stream for the Issuer.
-The Issuer is the only Icelandic bank with an asset-based financing unit, ERGO, situated within the branch network.
-This unit provides customers with financing for the purchase or leasing of cars, equipment and heavy machinery.
+Retail Banking is the Issuer's largest generator of profit and revenue stream.
+The Issuer is the only Icelandic bank with an asset-based financing unit known as ERGO within the Issuer's network of branches.
+This asset-based financing unit provides customers with financing to purchase or lease cars, equipment and heavy machinery.